has2k1/qrenderer/README.md

 1. Import `QRenderer` which is the bridge between this renderer and quartodoc's current rendering system.

-2. Import the decorator `extend_base_class` that make makes it possible to modify the classes that you extend.

-3. Import any Render classes that you want to extend.
+2. Import any Render classes that you want to extend.
 The options are:

    - `RenderDoc` to extend the common parts to `classes`, `functions`, `attributes` and `modules`.